C-Tran (Washington): Fleet

 C-Tran has several "community buses" that are wrapped in photographs and designs to reflect local communities in Clark County.
 They debuted in 2019 and include seven city wraps and an eighth for unincorporated Clark County.
+The agency used Gillig Phantom buses from 1990 until the complete retirement of the fleet in October 2024; one bus, coach 1776, was retained for use at special events due to its eagle-and-flag livery.